rhyslwells/Data-Archive/content/uncleaned/Microsoft access.md

 ---
 tags:
   - software
+  - drafting
 ---

 - [ ] How to update (or more so insert) into multiple related tables.
-How to insert existing data into a database.
+How to insert existing data into a [[database]].
 SQL triggers?

 [LINK](https://youtu.be/ymc9CYnziS4)